pretix/pretix-docs/docs/guides/widget.md

 ### Styling

 You can use CSS to customize the appearance of the widget to match your website.
-If you use your browser's developer tools to inspect the rendered HTML of the widget, you will see that nearly every element has a custom class and all classes are prefixed with `pretix-widget`.
+You can use your browser's developer tools to inspect the rendered HTML of the widget.
+Almost every element has a custom class and all classes have the prefix `pretix-widget`.
 You can override the styles or use your own custom stylesheet.

 !!!
 Note
-    The widget is designed to conform with European accessibility standards.
+    We designed the widget to conform with European accessibility standards.
-    Make sure that any changes you make to customize the widget do not break accessibility, for instance by choosing colors with too little contrast.
+    Do **not** break accessibility with your customizations to the widget, for instance by choosing colors with too little contrast.

 ## Applications